 Tri Beta Biological Honor Society

-2016 Outstanding Faculty of the Year – Wright State University Lake Campus (Awarded 2017)
+2017 Outstanding Faculty of the Year (2016) – Wright State University Lake Campus

 2016 Ohio Association of Two-Year Colleges (OATYC) Award Nominee: 2015-2016 OATYC Teacher of the Year

 2016 American Fisheries Society – Indiana Chapter, Best Professional Paper Award